wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 - Try running the roboRIO Imaging Tool as Administrator by right-clicking on the Desktop icon to launch it.
 - Try accessing the roboRIO webpage with a web-browser at ``http://172.22.11.2/`` and/or verify that the NI network adapter appears in your list of Network Adapters in the Control Panel.
 If not, try re-installing the NI FRC Game Tools or try a different PC.
+- :ref:'Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>'
 - Make sure your firewall is turned off.
-- Try a different PC
 - Some teams have experienced an issue where imaging fails if the device name of the computer you're using has a dash (``-``) in it.
 Try renaming the computer (or using a different PC).
 - Try booting the roboRIO into Safe Mode by pressing and holding the reset button for at least 5 seconds.
+- Try a different PC